 Pay for deletions, or PFD’s are a way to take care of debt with possibly a resolution for both parties.

 A key point in this method is that you must have the creditor’s agreement in writing (either letter or email) stating that they will delete the derogatory item once you pay X amount of dollars.
 This may take some time and some skill if you are dealing with a call center.
 However, trying several times with various agents may prove to be rewarding if you stick to your guns.

 Do not agree to pay without an agreement in writing if you want the collection removed.
 Although it is wise to pay off your debts – old and new, without a deletion your old debt will be updated on your credit report as a paid collection.

-Paid collections are better than unpaid collections, but they do not have as much of a positive impact on your score as a removed (or zero) collections.
+Paid collections are better than unpaid collections, but they do not have as much of a positive impact on your score as a removed collections from your credit report (or zero).

 Negative information will remain on your credit report up to seven years from the date of first default.
 So you will want to debate paying off any unpaid debt that is over six years old.

 That brings me to the next tactic.
 The good ol’ letting the collection account roll off after the 7 years of reporting.
 Not in the market for new credit?
 You can opt to let the bad debt expire from your report.

 That does not negate the fact that you still owe the debt.
-Depending on the statue of limitations for your state, the creditor may still be able to go after you for the debt.
+Depending on the statute of limitations for your state, the creditor may still be able to go after you for the debt.
 So be sure to research if you can be taken to court for your bad debt.

 Starting a payment plan can be seen as restarting the clock on the debt.
 If you fail to make an on-time payment on the plan you have a newer date of default.